-If you attempt to present the outputs of AI based LLM such as ChatGPT or Quillbot as your own work, then you are attempting to present material that is not the result of your academic judgement or authorship.
-If you use these tools in the following ways, then you have breached the Department and University standards of academic integrity and will be subject to the disciplinary procedures of the Department and/or University (An Introduction to Marks and Standards, a guide for Students (Ver 03April2020).pdf (maynoothuniversity.ie)).
+If you attempt to present the outputs of GenAI software such as ChatGPT or Quillbot as your own work, then you are attempting to present material that is not the result of your academic judgement or authorship.
+If you use these tools in the following ways, then you have breached the Department and University standards of academic integrity and will be subject to the disciplinary procedures of the Department and/or University.